Badminton: Deception

+Injuries

+In badminton, cramps, usually in the arms and legs, are very common.
+Elbow, and leg pain is also common due to fast movement.
+A notable incident in badminton is the death of Zhang Zhijie, who collapsed onto the court, and died of cardiac arrest.

+Another notable incident is the major knee injury of Carolina Marin, in which she had landed on her already surgically repaired knee awkwardly, breaking her right knee.
+She was leading 21–14, and in the second game, was forced to retire, 10–6.

 Strategy

 To win in badminton, players need to employ a wide variety of strokes in the right situations.
 These range from powerful jumping smashes to delicate tumbling net returns.
 Often rallies finish with a smash, but setting up the smash requires subtler strokes.
 For example, a net shot can force the opponent to lift the shuttlecock, which gives an opportunity to smash.
 If the net shot is tight and tumbling, then the opponent's lift will not reach the back of the court, which makes the subsequent smash much harder to return.

-Deception is also important.
+Deception is also important, helping players gain time back, and tricking the opponent (if played properly).
 Expert players prepare for many different strokes that look identical and use slicing to deceive their opponents about the speed or direction of the stroke.
 If an opponent tries to anticipate the stroke, they may move in the wrong direction and may be unable to change their body momentum in time to reach the shuttlecock.